intgr/ego/varia/README.md

-The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that support sysusers.d.
+The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that The `ego.sysusers.conf` and `ego.tmpfiles.conf` drop-in files should create them on distros that support sysusers.d and tmpfiles.d.
 The sudoers and polkit rules files then permit switching users.

 * `ego.sysusers.conf` → `/usr/lib/sysusers.d/ego.conf`
 * `ego.tmpfiles.conf` → `/usr/lib/tmpfiles.d/ego.conf`